 - The Group has adopted this Code of Ethics with effect from the date reported below.

 - The Group undertakes to disseminate this Code of Ethics to all external stakeholders directly or indirectly involved by publishing it on the website of each company belonging to the Group itself.

 Issue and approval of the Code of Ethics

-This Code of Ethics is issued by the Company’s Controlling Body, whose members are:
+This Code of Ethics is issued by the Controlling Body of the Group.

-This Code of Ethics is approved by the Company's board of Directors.
+This Code of Ethics is approved by the Board of Directors of the Group.

 PONTECCHIO MARCONI (BOLOGNA), 14 June 2018